Akashsingh1118/submissions/README.md

-This repo contains some good questions related to concepts like : </br>
+This repo contains some solutions of the questions related to concepts like : </br>

 * Digit dp
 * Segment and fenwick trees